a3rium/next-chatbot/README.md

-## A simple Next.JS ChatBot app using OpenAi APIs
+## A simple Next.JS ChatBot app using OpenAI APIs